 Who knew there was a backcountry campsite at Cutter?
 It won’t be booked up by tourists from the midwest, that’s for sure.
 Give it a try.

-There are a couple of small campsite just off of Butano Fire Road, McKie and the ESAR Outpost.
+There are a couple of small campsites just off of Butano Fire Road, McKie and the ESAR Outpost.
 I’d choose McKie, which is on top of a ridge and has nice views, but it only has room for a few tents.
 The Pioneer outpost is a meadow big enough for a few patrols.

 Reservations and Planning